Admissions FAQs

 No. All application materials must be submitted online.

-You can transfer up to two classes or six credits taken previously toward the coursework of a master of science degree.
-You must complete the transfer credit section of the application.
+You can transfer up to two classes or six credits toward the coursework of a master of science degree.
+Transfer credits cannot have been applied toward a previously earned degree or credential, and you must submit any credit transfer request within your first enrolled semester.
 Transfer credits are subject to approval by the faculty committee of the equivalent courses at Columbia Engineering.

 With the exception of Computer Science, all of the programs require a Bachelor's Degree in Engineering, Math, Physics, Computer Science or a related field.
 If you are interested in the MS in Computer Science, but do not have a background in Computer Science, you must complete six prerequisites (four undergraduate-level and two math courses, preferably linear algebra and differential equations) to apply.